Workers' Youth League (Norway): History

+Utøya mass shooting

+On 22 July 2011, AUF's traditional summer camp on the island of Utøya was the scene of a massacre carried out by the right-wing extremist terrorist Anders Behring Breivik dressed as a police officer.

+The camp was organised by the AUF, the youth wing of the ruling Norwegian Labour Party (AP).
+Breivik, dressed in a homemade police uniform and showing false identification, took a ferry to the island and opened fire at the participants, killing 69 and injuring 32.
+Among the dead were friends of Stoltenberg, and the stepbrother of Norway's crown princess Mette-Marit.
+The Utøya attack is the deadliest mass shooting by a lone individual in modern history.

+The attack was the deadliest in Norway since World War II.

 Organisational structure

-Its current leader is Astrid Willa Eide Hoem which succeeded Ina Libak in October 2020.
+Its current leader is Gaute Børstad Skjervø who succeeded Astrid Willa Eide Hoem in October 2024.
 AUF employs county secretaries in all 19 counties of Norway.

 Its central office is situated at the historical seat of the Norwegian labour movement, Youngstorget in Oslo, in the Peoples' Theatre building.
 At the main office the elected leadership work together with different political advisors with national campaigns, organisation and political issues.
 It is co-located with the offices of the Oslo and Akershus county wards.

 The National Congress assembles every second year, and is the supreme body of the Workers' Youth League.
 The Congress will also elect the party leadership, consisting of a leader, a deputy leader and a secretary general.
 These three together with 14 other elected members constitutes the Executive Board.
 On a day-to-day basis AUF is governed by the Executive Board.
 The highest body between the Congress is the National Delegate's Board, consisting of two representatives from each of the 19 counties and is observed by the Executive Board.

-The party magazine is Praksis, with roots back to 1923.
+The party magazine is Frihet, with roots back to 1923.

 The organization is a full member of the International Union of Socialist Youth (IUSY) and the Joint Committee of the Nordic Labour Youth Movement (FNSU).
 AUF is also an observer member of the Young European Socialists (YES).